AlexAegis/.vscode/readme.md

-# Generic VS Code workspace for Typescipt
+# Generic VS Code workspace for Typescript

 > Check out the other branches too